reconjohn/residential/docs/residential.md

 ## Cor plot

-> The number of solar installation per census track is the dependant variable (sol_instl).
+> The number of solar installation per census track is the dependent variable (sol_instl).
 Rest of variables are as follows.

 > * hu_own: a proportion of owner-occupied housing unit
 > * hu_blt1970: a proportion of housing units bulit before 1970